|Logging in to Campus Express

 A: If you do not want to purchase a dining plan but would still like to eat a meal at a Bon Appetit at Penn Dining location, you can pay as you go.
 Methods of payment accepted include PennCash, SFS credit, cash.
 Additionally, Visa and MasterCard are accepted at select locations.
 Dining plans do offer savings, however, and paying with Dining Dollar$ will also enable you to dine in an all-you-care-to-eat facility.

 Q: Can I use my dining plan visits for other people?

-A: Every dining plan participant receives 10 extra guest meals with their dining plan.
-These 10 guest meals can be used at any time during the academic year to swipe in friends or family members.
-Please note that additional guest meals can not be purchased.
+A: Every dining plan participant receives 10 extra guest meals (5 per semester) with their dining plan.
+These guest meals can be used at any time during the academic year to swipe in friends or family members.
+Please note that additional guest meals cannot be purchased.
 Once the guest meals are exhausted, guests must pay the door price rate or be swiped in with Dining Dollar$.

 Q: Can I take food out of the dining café?

 A: Our meal plans were designed to provide maximum flexibility for students.
 In addition to offering a variety of meal options, our all-you-care-to-eat facilities help foster a sense of campus community by allowing students to dine together.
 For those times when your schedule is packed, we offer a range of take-out options in our retail and grab-and-go cafes.
 However, should you need it, Bon Appétit at Penn Dining does allow you a take-out option in the dining halls.
 Visit www.upenn.edu/dining/green2go